sitrox/schemacop/README.md

 * 3.0.1
 * 3.1.0

-Other ruby versions might work but are not covered by our Travis tests.
+Other ruby versions might work but are not covered by our automated tests.

 ## Basic example